nadrad/h-m-m/readme.md

 After installing, you can run `h-m-m` from anywhere in your terminal to run the application with an empty map, or `h-m-m filename` to open an existing file.

-Note: It probably works in a Mac, but I'm not completely sure; so, [let me know](https://github.com/nadrad/h-m-m/issues/27).

 ## 4. Installation with Docker